richardgalvez/han-karaoke-ml/README.md

 ## Deploy Application with Docker Compose

-1. Install Docker for your platform: https://www.docker.com/products/docker-desktop/
+1. Install Docker for your platform: https://www.docker.com/products/docker-desktop/.

-2. Ensure Docker Compose is installed your on platform: https://docs.docker.com/compose/install/
+2. Ensure Docker Compose is installed your on platform: https://docs.docker.com/compose/install/.

-Download project files and unzip (or clone repository)
+3. Download project files and unzip (or clone repository).

-3. Go to root directory of project folder.
+4. Open a Command Line (Windows) or Terminal (Mac/Linux) window and change into the directory of the project root folder.

-4. Run in terminal/command window:
+5. Create the Docker image and deploy the container with commands:

         (Windows/Mac):
         docker compose up --build -d